winkvist/SwissTool/README.md

 # ![alt text](logo.png "SwissTool") SwissTool

+SwissTool at its core is designed to be a light-weight host application for plugins. <br/>
+SwissTool offers a framework with global hotkey binding support out of the box so that you as a plugin developer can expose your own actions to be executed with a hotkey combination anywhere within Windows.
-SwissTool at its core is designed to be a light-weight host application for plugins.
-SwissTool allows for powerful plugin development with little effort by providing an easy way to assign global hotkeys to commands.
-The primary aim with SwissTool is speed and to make every day tools available at all times
+The primary aim with SwissTool is speed and to make every day tools available at all times.

 SwissTool uses [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) as a toolkit for its Metro UI.